 1. The back, or underside of the chicken gets completely cooked.
-Roasting breast side up, sometimes leave the back underdone.
+Roasting breast side up, sometimes leaves the back underdone.

 2. The breast meat is less likely to dry out, as the juices run down toward the leaner white breast meat, self basting it.

 Once it is browned nicely on the bottom, you want to take it out of the oven and turn it over.